Marriage and Divorce: top tips from award-winning family law team.

-The family team at David Gray Solicitors advise on all aspects of family law including Marriage and Divorce.
-For more information contact Louise Law on 0191 232 9547 or by email to email@example.com or Chat Live.
+The team of family solicitors at David Gray Solicitors advise on all aspects of family law including Marriage and Divorce.
+For more information contact Louise Law on 0191 232 9547 or by email to firstname.lastname@example.org or Chat Live.

 This is an article which appeared in the Journal in July 2015